 US Aircraft Carrier Truman Trains With Norwegian Forces in the High North

 The USS Harry S. Truman and its fighters are now conducting interoperability training with Norwegian forces in Northern Norway.
-"This demonstrates our allies’ ability and willingness to defend Norwegian areas of interest in the North,” says Commander of the 132nd Air Wing at Ørland Air Station.
+"This demonstrates our allies’ ability and willingness to defend Norwegian areas of interest in the North,” says the Commander of the 132nd Air Wing at Ørland Air Station.

 The US aircraft carrier Harry S. Truman is now sailing in Arctic waters – accompanied by the Norwegian frigate HNoMS Roald Amundsen and the Italian frigate ITS Carabiniere.